Pet Dental Health with our Veterinarians in Council Bluffs and Glenwood

 Pet dental is the process of caring for your pet's teeth and gums.
 It focuses on proper hygiene as well as treatments for conditions that may arise as you pet ages.
 While you may brush your pet's teeth or take measures for their dental hygiene, it is not always enough to prevent cavities or other dental concerns.
 In our clinic, we evaluate your pet's specific needs and develop a plan to help reduce the risks to their teeth.

-Why Does Our Veterinarian in Council Bluffs Recommend Dental Treatments for Pets?
+Why Do Our Veterinarians Recommend Dental Treatments for Pets?

-Our veterinarian in Council Bluffs recommends dental treatments to prevent health concerns.
+Our veterinarians in Council Bluffs and Glenwood recommend dental treatments to prevent health concerns.
 By adulthood, many dogs and cats show early signs of gum disease.
 As they age, the risks to their gums and teeth increase and may cause bleeding or pain.

 Early treatment plays a key role in preventing complications.
 In our clinic, we recommend dental treatments for all dogs and cats.
 We may also recommend specific care based on complications we identify during an exam.